Gender Analysis Reports

 - 1999 Juvenile Probation Department Gender Analysis Report (2001 Update, 2007 Update)

-Gender Analysis of Commissions and Boards
+Gender Analysis of City Commission and Board Appointees

 In 2007, the Department used gender analysis to analyze the number of women appointed to City Commissions, Boards, and Task Forces.
 Based on these findings, the Board of Supervisors developed an amendment to the City Charter for the June 2008 election.
 The Amendment, which voters approved overwhelmingly, made it City policy that (1) membership of Commissions and Boards reflect the diversity of the San Francisco population; (2) appointing officials be urged to support the nomination, appointment, and confirmation of diverse candidates; and (3) the San Francisco Department on the Status of Women is required to conduct a gender analysis of Commissions and Boards to be published every 2 years.

 - 2019 Gender Analysis of Commissions and Boards, Executive Summary

 - 2017 Gender Analysis of Commissions and Boards, Executive Summary

 - 2015 Gender Analysis of Commissions and Boards